How to Leverage Website Visitor Insight to Drive Successful ABM

 5. What are the common challenges when it comes to ABM execution?

 Martin: Hello, everyone.
 Good afternoon.
 Thank you for joining us today.
-We've got a really great session lined up for you.
-We're going to be discussing how to leverage website visitor insight to drive successful account-based marketing.
-Our panelists today have got some really impressive experience in this space.
-So I'm hoping that we're going to provide some useful tips and that you'll benefit from their experience.
+We’ve got a really great session lined up for you.
+We’re going to be discussing how to leverage website visitor insight to drive successful account-based marketing.
+Our panellists today have got some really impressive experience in this space.
+So I’m hoping that we’re going to provide some useful tips and that you’ll benefit from their experience.
 So here we go with the introductions.
-I'm Martin Boyle, Director of Communications here at Lead Forensics, I'll be your host for today.
+I’m Martin Boyle, Director of Brand Communications here at Lead Forensics, I’ll be your host for today.
 Please use the chat function to send in any questions.
 Feel free to get involved, post any questions you have to our experts.
-So I'm going to hand over to our panel to introduce themselves.
+So I’m going to handover to our panel to introduce themselves.
 I have Nadja and Josh with me today.
-So Nadja, if I could just hand over to you first, if you could tell us about your professional background and experience.
+So Nadja, if I could just handover to you first, if you could tell us about your professional background and experience.

 Martin: Absolutely, for sure.
 Nadja, have got anything to add to that, do you agree completely?
 Got any other angles on that one?